1. The illness(es) I live with is: Chronic post-traumatic headache/migraine (intractable, with and without aura), anxiety, depression

-27. Something that has surprised me about living with an illness is: how strong I can be, and how many people misunderstand invisible illnesses so much that even their well-intentioned words and actions can be hurtful.
-Also, how much so many of us take for granted the freedom of just doing/being.
-Before my accident, I could choose what to do, without having to seriously consider each little thing as being a potential source of increased pain.
-Now, everything I do has to be a conscious decision to use my energy for that specific thing (even basic things, like taking a shower).
+27. Something that has surprised me about living with an illness is: how strong, yet vulnerable, I can be.
+Everything I do has to be a conscious decision to use my energy for that specific thing (even basic things, like taking a shower).

 28. The nicest thing someone did for me when I wasn't feeling well was: take care of me...
-When I have a bad migraine, my husband does everything he can to take care of me (feeds me, makes sure I take my medicine, massage my head/neck/shoulders/back/feet, make sure I'm in a dark room and am as comfortable as I can be, and anything else that I need).
+When I have a bad migraine, my husband does everything he can to take care of me (feeds me, makes sure I take my medicine, massage my head/neck/shoulders/back/feet [if I can handle being touched], make sure I'm in a dark room and am as comfortable as I can be, and anything else that I need).

-29. I’m involved with Invisible Illness Week because: I feel that we need to speak out and get more awareness and understanding out into the public view about invisible illnesses - they are real and often difficult to bear.
+29. I’m involved with Invisible Illness Week because: I feel that we need to speak out and get more awareness, research, and understanding out into the public view about invisible illnesses - they are real and often difficult to bear.